-(Updated 1/10/17) Here is the only tip you need to know…brew your own coffee at home, for pennies on the dollar, and stay out of Starbucks.
+Here is the only tip you need to know…brew your own coffee at home, for pennies on the dollar, and stay out of Starbucks.
 Thanks for coming everyone, drive home safely.
 No, but seriously, no matter how hard we try, a quick drive-thru at your local Starbucks is gonna happen.
-Either as a little reward for yourself or when the need for a little caffeine pick-me-up hits you.
+Either as a little reward for yourself or when you need a caffeine pick-me-up.
 But believe it or not, there are a some easy ways to save at Starbucks.
-Here are eight of my favorite (and easy) ways how to save money at Starbucks…
+Here are eight of my favorite ways to save money at Starbucks…

 I took advantage of this just the other day when driving home from San Francisco, I got a Venti Coffee Frappuccino for a cool $2.